 504 Accommodations in Schools

-Not all of those who face special challenges when seeking an education are disabled to the extent necessary to qualify for protection under IDEA.
-These students aren't without recourse though; many qualify for protection under Section 504 of the Rehabilitation act of 1973, which bans discrimination against people with disabilities.
-The term "504 accommodations" generally refers to simple, inexpensive changes a school must make to allow students with disabilities equal access to education.
+Not all students are disabled to the extent necessary to qualify for protection under IDEA.
+These students aren't without recourse, however.
+Many qualify for protection under Section 504.
+This Act bars discrimination against people with disabilities.
+The term "504 accommodations" generally refers to simple, inexpensive changes.
+The school must make these changes to allow students with disabilities equal access to education.

-While these students are not entitled to receive an IEP, as is the case with those who qualify for IDEA protection, there are many actions schools must take that can significantly benefit disabled students.
+While these students are not entitled to receive an IEP, as is the case with those who qualify for IDEA protection, there are many actions schools must take that can significantly benefit students with disabilities.
 Examples of 504 accommodations include:

-- allowing a wheelchair-bound student to leave class early to get to their next class
+- Allowing wheelchair users to leave class early to get to their next class

-- providing large-print books to visually impaired students
+- Providing large-print books to students with visual impairment

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help